-If your loved one is in hospice care, and the support staff have advised you to prepare for his or her passing, it can help to have put provisional arrangements in place.
+If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to put provisional arrangements in place.
 This is so that when the time comes, the hospice can immediately contact the funeral service provider and arrange the transfer of your loved one into their care.
-If you contact a funeral home ahead of time, you can have some of the preparation in place, this will alleviate some of the stress that comes with having to make arrangements on short notice.
+If you contact a funeral home ahead of time, you can have some of the preparation in place, and this will alleviate some of the stress that comes with having to make arrangements on short notice.
 This also means the hospice know who to call, and the authorizations and other legal documentation can be pre-prepared.

 What help with funeral expenses is there for low-income or uninsured families?

 More families are finding themselves struggling to pay for funeral expenses.
 Unfortunately, there is very limited public or state assistance for funeral costs.
 The state takes care of any indigent deaths (as is their responsibility) but this is done by the means of a pauper burial or cremation.
-Social Security offer a $255 death benefit payment (if qualifying) and the funeral director will be able to assist you with claiming this.
+Social Security offers a $255 death benefit payment (if qualifying), and the funeral director will be able to assist you with claiming this.
 You may also find it useful to read our article on ‘What are your options on how to pay for a funeral or cremation?’.
 It provides more information on how you can raise funds to cover funeral expenses.

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Portland, Oregon

-As Oregon has a higher than average cremation rate, there is a greater percentage of families seeking different options for memorialization after cremation.
+As Oregon has a higher than average cremation rate, a greater percentage of families are seeking different options for memorialization after cremation.
 Cremated remains can be interred in a grave plot or cremation niche, stored in a cremation urn at home, or scattered.
-There are also today a multitude of creative cremation artifacts that can be created from cremation ashes, such as cremation diamonds, glass jewelry, birdbaths, and portraits to name but a few.
+There are also today a multitude of creative cremation artifacts that can be created from cremation ashes, such as cremation diamonds, glass jewelry, birdbaths, and portraits, to name but a few.
 Check out our Ash Scattering section for more information.

 You can scatter cremated remains in a designated memorial scattering garden, on private land (with the landowner’s consent), or on many public and state lands.
-If considering scattering on public or municipal land you should check the local zoning ordinance first.
-There is, however, no ‘cremains police’ and cremated remains are sterile organic matter so they pose no threat to the environment.
+If considering scattering on public or municipal land, you should check the local zoning ordinance first.
+There is, however, no ‘cremains police’, and cremated remains are sterile organic matter, so they pose no threat to the environment.
 As long as you use safe scattering techniques, there really should be no concern about scattering ashes into the atmosphere.
 This is the official statement from the Oregon Mortuary Board concerning the legalities of scattering ashes in Oregon.